forax/switch-pattern-combinator/README.md

 A naive translation is to generate each pattern as a cascade of `instanceof` (the pattern are numbered 1 to 4 in the code below).
-But that translation as several issues, the most important is that is it does not provide precise error messages, by example `new Foo(null, ...)` and `new Foo(new C(), ...)` both throws a `MatchException` and the user is let alone to figure the issue.
-The other issue is performance, instanceof on the same value being called multiple times.

 ```java
 A r1 = r0.i();